RichardHerz/dynamic-CO-oxidation/README.md

 Dynamic simulation of CO oxidation in a porous catalyst pellet built with LiveCode and C++ externals.

-For a video showing the project running, see www.ReactorLab.net and click the tab "VIDEOS, SCREEN SHOTS & REPORTS."
+For a video showing the project running, see www.ReactorLab.net and click the tab "VIDEOS, SCREEN SHOTS & REPORTS" and see the video Catalyst Dynamics.

-For a Windows standalone version, see www.ReactorLab.net and click the tab "DOWNLOAD."
+For a Windows standalone version, see www.ReactorLab.net and click the tab "DOWNLOAD" and see the dynamic Catalyst Pellet.

 This project was built circa 2008 using a version of Runtime Revolution - now renamed LiveCode - and Mac and Win compilers of that era.